 Check the manufacturer's specifications, the owner's manual, or talk to the installer for the proper towing procedures or requirement(s) for the vehicle to be towed.

-Do not tow the vehicle until the tow bar is prop-

-erly attached with all pins or padlocks.
-Unless the tow bar is secured to both vehicles with all appropriate pins or padlocks, the vehicle will detach, which may cause property damage, personal injury or even death.
+Do not tow the vehicle until the tow bar is properly attached with all pins or padlocks.
+Unless the tow bar is secured to both vehicles with all appropriate pins or padlocks the vehicle will detach.